-- Beaujolais Nouveau: Traditionally released annually in late November and consumed within the next few seasons, "this is not a wine you save, this is a wine you drink," Werlin says.
+- Beaujolais nouveau: Traditionally released annually in late November and consumed within the next few seasons, "This is not a wine you save; this is a wine you drink," Werlin says.
 "It's meant to be fun."
 A good one is Georges Duboeuf.

 - Cava: A Spanish sparkling wine that is often affordable, Werlin says.
 One budget-priced selection she likes is Jaume Serra Cristalino Brut.
-If your budget allows, pair it with a few ounces of Manchego cheese for a gift with a Spanish theme.
+If your budget allows, serve it with a few ounces of Manchego cheese for a gift with a Spanish theme.

 - Prosecco: A popular Italian sparkling wine, "It's a good way to have bubbly without having to pay a bundle, and I know people who prefer it over Champagne," Werlin says.
 Zonin is a brand that is tasty as well as budget-priced.